rancher/api-spec/specification.md

 201 Created | Success, and a new resource has been created.
 A Location header to the resource SHOULD be included.
 302 Found | Temporary redirect.
 The requested resource has moved and clients should request this URI again for future requests.
 304 Not Modified | The client requested a resource that allows a previous version to be used.
 No response will be sent.
 400 Bad Request | The request was malformed in some way.
+Used for general errors that can be corrected by the client.
 401 Unauthorized | Authentication information was not sent or is invalid.
 403 Forbidden | The authenticated user is not allowed access to the requested resource.
 404 Not Found | These are not the droids you are looking for.
 409 Conflict | [Resource versioning](#resource-versioning) is enabled, and the requested operation conflicts with the current state.
 410 Gone | The resource requested has left.
 It will not come back.
 422 Unprocessable Entity | The request was well-formed (400) and in a supported format (415), but cannot be processed.
 Typically used for application-specific validation errors.
 500&nbsp;Internal&nbsp;Server&nbsp;Error | A generic message for an error on the server.
+The client should try their request again later at which point it **may** succeed (or produce a 4xx error).

 ## Extended Codes ##
 The remaining HTTP Status Codes will be used under certain specific circumstances.